s-chh/2D-Positional-Encoding-Vision-Transformer/README.md

   </tr>
 </table>

-This repo is built upon my previous Vision Transformer repository: <a href="https://github.com/s-chh/PyTorch-Scratch-Vision-Transformer-ViT">Vision Transformers from Scratch in PyTorch</a>
+This repo is built upon: <a href="https://github.com/s-chh/PyTorch-Scratch-Vision-Transformer-ViT">Vision Transformers from Scratch in PyTorch</a>

 ### Citations
 ```